Requirements for All Applicants

 - Registering with the Match costs $100.

 Slate Account (Required)

-- You must apply through Slate and submit supporting materials to Augustana's Office of Graduate Education, according to the deadlines specified.
-Your application is not complete until your Slate application has been submitted and paid for, and all supporting materials--including official documents--have been received.
-Late applications are not allowed.
+- You must register through Slate to submit supporting materials to Augustana's Office of Graduate Education, according to the deadlines specified.
+Your application is not complete until your application has been submitted and paid for via Slate, and all supporting materials--including official documents--have been received.
+Late applications will not be reviewed.

 - Current Augustana students and Augustana alumni are not required to pay the $25 USD Slate application fee.

 - A bachelor's degree (or international equivalent) is required to enter the program.
 You may apply prior to completing your undergraduate degree.

 - he program does not require a specific undergraduate major.
 It recommends undergraduate coursework that provides a foundation for graduate study in genetic counseling.
 The only required course is genetics.
 However, the strongest applicants will have taken most, if not all, of the following courses prior to entering the program: biology, chemistry, biochemistry, genetics (required), psychology, and statistics.